Navid200/xDrip/docs/Nightscout/VirtualMachine.md

 ---

 ### ✅ Your virtual machine is now ready! 🎉
-Now that your virtual machine is set up, you can proceed to the next step in the Nightscout installation process.
+You can proceed to the next step in the Nightscout installation process.

 ---